 Answer: When a Student Climber has paid 5 times the amount Kwerafund has invested in the Student Climber in real value (inflation is taken into consideration), the contract will end.

 Question: What is Kwerafund’s focus when building the Student Climbers’ leadership skills?

 Answer: Kwerafund will focus on soft skills, hard skills, and personal development.

-Question: Kwerafund is a social enterprise, but are you a non-profit or for-profit enterprise?
+Question: Kwerafund is a social enterprise, but are you non-profit or for-profit?

-Answer: Kwerafund (Malawi) is a non-profit enterprise exercised and executed like a for-profit enterprise ensuring we always stay financially lean and are self-sustainable.
+Answer: Kwerafund (Malawi) is a non-profit education fund exercised and executed like a for-profit organisation ensuring we always stay financially lean and are self-sustainable.